corndel-swe/js-chessington-woodde-ubs/day-2-exercises.md

 You may have seen or used the very useful `Math` utility class.
 This has lots of useful static methods and properties.

+Read the docs about [static methods and properties]().

-Let's make our own set of utility methods and properties, called `Maths`, localised for UK spelling.
+Let's make our own set of utility methods and properties, called `Maths`.
 A skeleton file and class is provided in `src/models/maths.js`

 To run the tests for this exercise, run `npm run test:d2e1` in your terminal.